Purple Shirt Campaign

 WEST RIDING FA LAUNCHES PURPLE SHIRT CAMPAIGN FOR UNDER-18 REFEREES

-Referees under the age of 18 in West Riding will be provided with a free purple shirt from West Riding County FA to wear on match days when officiating in affiliated Leagues from the 2019/20 season, aiming to increase support for young referees and create a better environment for them to develop.
+Referees under the age of 18 in West Riding will be provided with a free purple shirt from West Riding County FA to wear on match days when officiating, aiming to increase support for young referees and create a better environment for them to develop.

 Last season WRCFA saw a 16% rise in reported cases of abuse against U18 referees from spectators and a 9% increase from players.
 Four-in-five young refs claim they have faced verbal abuse and nationally, 80% of young referees walk away from the game within two years.